robin1001/mnist_for_deep_learning/README.md

 # Experiment on Mnist

+Some deep learning experiments on Mnist dataset, for quick implementation and verification.

 ## SVD Compression

+> Restructuring of Deep Neural Network Acoustic Models with Singular Value Decomposition

 | Model(hidden layer) | Number of parameters | Compression ratio | accuracy | SVD retraining accuracy |
 |---------------------|----------------------|-------------------|----------|-------------------------|